 So, the point is this, when on the subject of engaging with triathlons:

-- Therefore, it requires finding the optimal balance of stamina (to hang in through all three legs) in a time that represents a rating you're satisfied with.
+● Therefore, it requires finding the optimal balance of stamina (to hang in through all three legs) at a time that represents a rating you're satisfied with.